 MIO, a little history

-Mio ALPHA became the first heart rate monitor for athletes who did not wear the chest strap.
-A sports watch that marked the pulses and took its measurement directly from the wrist.
-This prevents the discomfort that many athletes have typically found in the chest strap, such as chafing, burns or not always correct readings when losing contact or being affected by the weather (dry environment, low temperature).
-Its initial launch was made thanks to the "crowdfunding"through the platform KickstarterThey needed $100,000 to make the dream come true, but they got more than three times that amount: $321,314.
+Mio ALPHA became the first heart rate monitor for athletes that did not use a chest strap.
+It was a sports watch that marked the heart rate and took its measurement directly from the wrist.
+This avoids the discomfort that many athletes have typically encountered with the chest strap, such as chafing, burns or readings that are not always correct when losing contact or being affected by the weather (dry environment, low temperature).
+Its initial launch was made possible thanks to the "crowdfunding"through the platform KickstarterThey needed $100,000 to make the dream come true, but they got more than three times that amount: $321,314.
 Thus was born ALPHA, the first heart rate monitor that can be placed on the wrist and that offers electrocardiogram accuracy.

 Mio LINK is the logical evolution, eliminating the screen to reduce cost and positioning itself as the replacement of our usual chest strap, allowing to connect with any equipment that has ANT+ or Bluetooth 4.0 technology.

 Mio LINK uses an optical sensor to monitor the pulse, simply by placing the bracelet on your wrist, no matter which one.
 Thanks to two LEDs, it emits an intense light that allows the optical sensor to read your pulse.